Table of Contents – Divorce Modification with Children

 Once a “Final Judgment” has been issued by way of a “Marital Settlement Agreement”, “Trial Judgment” or “Appeal”, then the parties are obligated under the terms of the “Decree of Dissolution”.
 In regards to “Enforcement,” if either of the spouses fail to abide by their terms, then the Judge can issue an “Order to Show Cause” as to why the Court should not hold that party in “Contempt”.
 It is at this point that the Judge can issue sanctions ranging from simple monitary amounts, all the way to imprisonment.
 Another enforcement tool the Judge possesses are garnishments of one spouse’s wages to collect on past due “Child Support” payments.
 The Judge also has the power, in some cases, to revoke a party’s driver’s license or begin proceedings that would result in the loss of a professional license or certification.
 If you have retained us in order to seek Enforcement of a previously existing Decree, please provide our paralegals with a copy of the most recent Decree of Dissolution and copies of all canceled checks of payments made to date.

-Modification normally falls into three specific areas: Modification of Spousal Maintenance; Modification of Child Custody; and Modification of Child Support.
+Modification normally falls into three specific areas of divorce modification with children: Modification of Spousal Maintenance; Modification of Child Custody; and Modification of Child Support.
 The following three categories are addressed:

 In the State of Arizona, “Spousal Maintenance” is not designed to be punitive in nature.
 It’s overall purpose is to assist a spouse in maintaining the standard of living enjoyed during the marriage, and to assist in the transition from living together as a unit to being two independent people.
 Numerous factors are considered under Arizona law in determining if Spousal Maintenance should be Modified.
 Many of these factors are the exact same factors which were examined at the time the original Decree of Dissolution was awarded.
 The following is a partial list of reasons for Modifying Spousal Maintenance: